 - You may require a hospital stay for training.

-If you’re worried about cost, work with your doctor and your insurance to figure out the lowest priced method of insulin to achieve your treatment goals.
+If you’re worried about cost, work with your doctor and your insurance company to figure out the lowest priced method of insulin delivery to achieve your treatment goals.

 The price of insulin continues to rise, but you shouldn’t be forced to choose between your medications and other necessities.
 It’s important that you take your insulin to avoid future consequences.